emimontesdeoca/jordgubbe/README.md

    "colour": "cyan"
 }
 ```
-Name -> is the title that is shown in the page.<br>
+`name`: is the title that is shown in the page.<br>
-Link -> URL to the link/service/app.<br>
+`link`: URL to the link/service/app.<br>
-Colour -> Background colour of service, to see the available colours go to [css/colors.css](https://github.com/emimontesdeoca/jordgubbe/blob/master/css/colors.css).
+`colour`: Background colour of service, to see the available colours go to [css/colors.css](https://github.com/emimontesdeoca/jordgubbe/blob/master/css/colors.css).

 ## What about the weather?